Azure-Samples/netappfiles-dotnetcore-sdk-sample/README.md

 ---

 # Azure NetAppFiles SDK Sample for .NETCore
-This project demonstrates how to use a dotnet-core sample application perform CRUD management operations for Microsoft.NetApp resource provider.
+This project demonstrates how to use a dotnet-core sample application to perform CRUD management operations for Microsoft.NetApp resource provider.

 In this sample application we perform the following operations: